Homogenization of semi-linear PDEs with discontinuous effective coefficients: The main results

-0.2cm We now define the $L^p$-viscosity solution.
+0.2cm We now define the notion of $L^p$-viscosity solution of a parabolic PDE.
 This notion has been introduced by Caffarelli {\it et al.} in \cite{CCKS} to study PDEs with measurable coefficients.
-Wide presentation of this topic can be found in \cite{CCKS, CKLS}.
+Presentations of this topic can be found in \cite{CCKS, CKLS}.

-Let $g\,:[0,\,T]\times\R^{d+1}\times\R\longrightarrow\R$ be a measurable function and
+Let $g\,: \R^{d+1}\times\R\longmapsto\R$ be a measurable function and